mrjones2014/NoteHub/README.md

 ```
 app
 │── components
-│── i18n
 ├── models
 ├── navigation
 ├── screens
 ├── services
-├── theme
 ├── utils
 └── app.tsx
 ```

 **components**
 This is where your React components will live.
 Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.
 The app will come with some commonly used components like Button.

-**i18n**
-This is where your translations will live if you are using `react-native-i18n`.

 **models**
 This is where domain models live.